-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-Our accounting policies outlined in note 3 have been applied in preparing our consolidated financial statements as at and for the quarters ended October 31, 2014 and 2013.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), applicable to the preparation of interim financial statements, including International Accounting Standard 34 Interim Financial Reporting ("IAS34") as issued by the International Accounting Standards Board ("IASB").
+Our accounting policies outlined in note 3 have been applied in preparing our consolidated financial statements as at and for the quarters ended January 31, 2015 and 2014.

-These consolidated financial statements were reviewed by the Audit Committee and approved and authorized to be issued by the Board of Directors on December 30, 2014.
+These consolidated financial statements were reviewed by the Audit Committee and approved and authorized to be issued by the Board of Directors on April 1, 2015.